JimTravisGoog/bigquery-reverse-geolocation/README.md

 <em>Dataset 'Your-Project_ID:sandiego_freeways' successfully created.</em>

-  9. Next create a table  with the following schema
+9.Next create a table  with the following schema

  ![BQ schema](images/geo_bq-schema-6.png "BQ schema")

-  10. You can do this by passing the json schema file you downloaded when cloning the git repository  to the bq mk command as below ( or manually via the console):
+10.You can do this by passing the json schema file you downloaded when cloning the git repository  to the bq mk command as below ( or manually via the console):

 <pre class=prettyprint>
-$ bkmk --schema geocoded_journeys.json sandiego_freeways.geocode_journeys
+$ bq mk --schema geocoded_journeys.json sandiego_freeways.geocode_journeys
 </pre>

-  11. Update the setup.yaml file with the following details
+11.Update the setup.yaml file with the following details

 <table>
  <tr>